readwanmd/volunteerNetwork-client/README.md

 - An admin can add more admins.
 - Admin will be able to manage the registered user events.
 - Admin will be able to see all of the users registered events.
-- Admin will be able to see all of the users registered events.

 <br />